caitlinruble/Portfolio/Patient Diagnosis with Machine Learning/README.md

  - Building Classification Models Using Supervised Machine Learning Methods in SKLearn (Entropy-Based Decision Tree, Gini-Impurity-Based Decision Tree, AdaBoost, Gradient Boost, XGBoost, and SVC with RBF Kernel)
  - Model Evaluation through Analysis of Feature Importances and Training/Prediction Time

 A report and slide deck summarizing the process and findings can be found in the respective folders.
-Please feel free to reach out with any additional questions, ideas for extensions, constructive criticism, and collabortion discussions at caitlinoruble@gmail.com.
+Please feel free to reach out with any additional questions, ideas for extensions, constructive criticism, and collaboration discussions at caitlinoruble@gmail.com.